NaN-NaN-sempai/useBase/README.md

 ## Example

-The inport `useBase` is a `function` that recieve a param `data` (optional), a string or array containing the basa that you want.
-Using it without the param, it will use the default base: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+`useBase` is a function that recieve a param `data` (optional), a string or array containing the wanted base, the default is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.

 `useBase` returns a object with two functions `encode` and `decode`.